Secreto31126/whatsapp-api-js/ENVIRONMENTS.md

 For each version of Node, you can use the `setup` function to simplify the process.

--   Node 19 and above (using Express):
+-   Node 19 and above (using Express and it's middleware):

 ```js
 import WhatsAppAPI from "whatsapp-api-js/middleware/express";